 We are inspired to provide nature immersion programs that create a deep sense of place and nature connection in the next generation of global stewards.

 We strive for multi-faceted learning experiences.
 When we make cheese one child may be learning the fine motor skill of juicing a lemon, while another is inspired by the simple chemistry of cheese curdling, and still another is navigating social skills and teamwork within the group.
 Each of these lessons is valuable and whenever possible, recognized with positive reinforcement.
 Small group size allows adequate space for each child to create their own experience, and every aspect of their experience has a lesson within it.

-We touch, smell, listen to, and taste our lessons.
+We touch, smell, observe, listen to, and taste our lessons.
 Free exploration in nature, facilitated by an experienced mentor, provides the most fertile ground for teachable moments and developing a child’s connection with nature.
 We allow for this in our curriculum by ensuring that we do not schedule every minute of the day.
 The most important and lasting lessons of the day are often unplanned, when both the instructor and children are simply following their delight and curiosity down a gopher hole.

 We manage risk by increasing our awareness of the world around us.
 Our instructors are highly experienced professional outdoor educators with outstanding safety records who are committed to safely engaging students in nature.
 We encourage children to run and climb trees when appropriate, and prefer to guide them with safe strategies for negotiating risks, rather than eliminating risks altogether.
 We understand that when a child leaves camp with a scraped knee and a smile they have experienced a valuable lesson, and we expect the same understanding from our students’ parents.